zenstackhq/zenstack-docs/blog/refine-dev-backend/index.md

 ### Set up access control

 There are many ways to implement access control.
 People typically put the check in the API layer with imperative code.
 ZenStack offers a unique and powerful way to do it declaratively inside the database schema.
-Let's see how it work.
+Let's see how it works.

 First, let's initialize the project for ZenStack: